- Introduction to NMI

 - We aim to create sustainable long-term impact with the investments we do.
 We do not invest where it is easiest or where risk is lowest.
 We invest where we believe we can achieve the biggest social impact alongside financial return.

 - We believe that responsible microfinance has a positive impact through the provision of financial services in general.
 However, we prefer to invest in MFIs that have a clearly stated social mission that describes the positive impact the MFI aims to have on society.
 Therefore, we evaluate the MFI’s social ambition and its capacity to fulfil this mission prior to investing.

 - We believe the best way to create sustainable long-term impact is by helping to develop well-managed, financially healthy, scalable financial institutions.
 Therefore, we invest in MFIs that have reached financial sustainability or have good prospects for attaining financial sustainability within the next few years.

 - We wish to ensure that we and our investees do everything we can to treat clients well and protect them from harm.
-Therefore, we endorse the client protection principles and require all investees to do the same.
+Therefore, we commit to the Client Protection Standards and require all investees to do the same.
 We also apply and require investees to adhere to standard policies on AML, business exclusion and business integrity as well as relevant national legislation.